 Supporting Hong Kong’s healthcare system

-Prof. David Shum, Dean of the Faculty of Health and Social Sciences (FHSS) and Chair Professor of Neuropsychology, is a world-renowned researcher in human memory and a seasoned administrator.
-Below is his sharing about the vision and plans for the FHSS.
+Prof. David Shum, the new Dean of the Faculty of Health and Social Sciences (FHSS) and Chair Professor of Neuropsychology, is a world-renowned researcher in human memory and a seasoned administrator.
+After decades overseas, he returned to Hong Kong last year and joined PolyU.
+Below is his sharing about his vision and plans for the FHSS.

 In terms of teaching, as Dean of the Health Group at Griffith University I gained experience promoting interdisciplinary collaboration, with health students from different areas benefitted from attending lectures and undertaking training together.
 I have started to encourage that at the FHSS.
 I also had a lot of exposure to the latest teaching approaches, such as MOOCs, blended learning and flipped classrooms.
 I want to invite experts in such areas to the Faculty to talk about their successful experiences.